-I first noted this when reviewing the WAX204 back in March 2021 but assumed its case as a one-off.
-However, when testing the latest Orbi RBKE960, which also doesn’t have this feature, it became evident that this is a deliberate and systematic move.
+I first noted this when reviewing the WAX204 back in March 2021 but assumed its case was a one-off.
+However, when testing the latest flagship Orbi RBKE960, which also doesn't have this feature, it became evident that this is a deliberate and systematic move.

-I reached out to Netgear, and the company confirmed that it has been phasing out this feature entirely.
+I reached out to Netgear, and the company confirmed that it has been phasing out this feature entirely, including from devices that originally had it.

 So what is Remote Management anyway?